-- Detrimental impact on the visual amenity of the area,

-- The development will change the character of the area,

-- · Loss of view and outlook,

-- Devalue the properties in the area,

-- The site is outside designated settlement boundary,

-- Local services are at capacity,

-- Sewage system is at capacity,

-- Residents will be inconvenienced/disturbed during the construction,

-- Concern over traffic impacts.

-- No proven need for such a scale of development.

-- Residential amenity impact.
+- Detrimental impact on the visual amenity of the area, - Deliberate site splitting for two separate applications, - Large amount of housing application already approved in Town - The development will change the character of the area, - · Loss of view and outlook, - Devalue the properties in the area, - The site is outside designated settlement boundary, - · Local services are at capacity, - Sewage system is at capacity, - Residents will be inconvenienced/disturbed during the construction, - · Concern over traffic impacts, - No proven need for such a scale of development. - Residential amenity impact.